MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

     - **Replication**: Locally-redundant storage (LRS)
 2. Wait for deployment to complete, and then go to the deployed resource.
 3. On the **Overview** page, note the **Subscription ID** -this identifies the subscription in which the storage account is provisioned.
 4. On the **Access keys** page, note that two keys have been generated for your storage account.
-Then select **Show keys** to veiw the keys.
+Then select **Show keys** to view the keys.

     > **Tip**: Keep the **Storage Account** blade open - you will need the subscription ID and one of the keys in the next procedure.